• Skip to primary navigation

 Jump to Recipe

-side view of vegan holiday roast on a white platter.
-Herbs on the side
+Two slices of vegan holiday roast on a white plate with gravy on top.

 Let the celebrations begin!!
 I'm SO ready for some spiked nog and a nice sit-down dinner with family and friends.
-I can't wait!
+It's always a blast!

-This recipe has a lot of steps, but it's actually quite easy to make, so don't be scared off.
+This vegan roast recipe may look intimidating but it's actually quite easy to make, so don't be scared off.
 The hardest part is waiting for it to come out of the oven.
 I promise it'll be worth it though!
 Check it out...

 How to make a Vegan Holiday Roast